 Your risk of developing MS is lower if there are no brain lesions detected by MRI during your episode of CIS.
 People who have CIS without brain lesions have approximately a 20 percent chance of developing MS over the next several years.

-In 2010, the diagnostic criteria for MS were amended.
+In 2010, the McDonald diagnostic criteria for MS were amended.
 This update recognized CIS as the first clinical event before MS, rather than as a unique condition.
-These updated criteria allow for the earliest possible diagnosis and initiation of treatment.
+These updated criteria allowed for the earliest possible diagnosis and initiation of treatment.
 The 2017 updates to the diagnostic criteria allow an even earlier MS diagnosis if a person’s symptoms fit the description of the condition.

 These clinical trials also found that the more lesions a person had earlier in their disease course, the higher the likelihood their MS would progress to disability after 20 years.
-A 2014 clinical trial of Aubagio (Teriflunomide) on people with CIS further supported the importance of treatment to delay additional relapses as early as possible in the disease process.
+A 2014 clinical trial of Aubagio (Teriflunomide) in people with CIS further supported the importance of treatment to delay additional relapses as early as possible in the disease process.

-Evidence suggests that more damage than previously thought occurs during the first episode of neurological symtpoms (CIS) and early-stage MS. In fact, disease activity seems to make an impact even before the first symptoms present.
+Evidence suggests that more damage than previously thought occurs during the first episode of neurological symtpoms (CIS) and early stage MS. In fact, disease activity seems to make an impact even before the first symptoms present.
 In the early stages of MS, people exhibit new MRI activity seven to 10 times more frequently than noticeable physical symptoms.
 Signs of new MRI activity include brain atrophy, lesions and abnormalities in both gray and white matter, inflammation, and nerve damage.

 The damaging effects of the early symptoms of CIS and MS have been linked to long-term disease outcomes, including disability.
 Treatment is best begun during the early relapsing phase.
 This can slow the growth and worsening of lesions and decrease relapse frequency.

 You may never go on to experience a second occurrence of CIS symptoms, but it is very important to consult your doctor to evaluate your risk of developing MS. An MRI scan can help doctors to see whether there are lesions in your central nervous system that resemble MS. “If somebody even has one additional lesion on their brain MRI at the time of diagnosis,” cautioned Dr. Nicholas, “they have a greater than 80 percent chance, over the next 20 years, to go on to develop MS.”

-Mounting evidence shows that early treatment (as well as earlier diagnosis) yields the best long-term outcomes when it comes to MS. Diagnosing and treating relapsing types of MS before a person begins to accumulate signs of disability is important.
+Mounting evidence shows that early treatment (as well as earlier diagnosis) yields the best long-term outcomes when it comes to MS. Diagnosing and treating relapsing forms of MS before a person begins to accumulate signs of disability is important.
 Early treatment presents the best possible prognosis in both the short and long term.